mkner/basic-pid/docs/examples.rst

 accurately handled by multiple interacting process control systems.
 One of the most fundamental is the wheel velocity controller.

-The following example of a wheel velocity controller class called WheelVelocity is from the working code set of an operational Autonomous Mobile Robotic system.
+The following example is of a wheel velocity controller that is from adapted from the working code set of an operational Autonomous Mobile Robotic system.

-This controller is a WheelVelocity object that is constructed with and contains a Wheel object that also runs as a dynamic process.
+The WheelVelocity class is derived from a base class that runs a handler function as a as a background I/O process.
+This type of process has a buffer and buffering capabilities built in.
+It also calls the handler function at a time interval that can be set and changed.
+A WheelVelocity object is constructed with and contains a Wheel object that also runs as a dynamic process.
 The Wheel object contains a wheel encoder object, and a microcontroller object that has a functional interface to send signals to a microcontroller board that handles digital PWM and the actual analog electrical connections to drive the physical motors.

-The WheelVelocity object itself is derived from a base class that runs as a I/O process.
-This type of process has a buffer and buffering capabilities built in.
-It also calls a handler function at a time interval that can be set and changed.
 The handler function is where the PID controller is used.
-It is running in **Iterate Mode** so the timestep integrations are handled in sync with the time interval used to call the handler function.
+The PID is running in **Iterate Mode** so the timestep integrations are handled in sync with the time interval used to call the handler function.

 .. code-block:: python